sazangg/giveaway-winner-picker/README.md

 To use the Giveaway Winner Picker, follow these steps:
 1. Open the "index.html" file in your web browser.
 2. Click the "Upload the list of participants (.csv)" button and select a CSV file containing the list of participants and their entry counts.
-The CSV format should include a name column and an entries column.
+Check the "sample.csv" file included with the package.
 3. Enter the number of winners you want to draw in the "Number of Winners" input field.
 4. After uploading the participant list and specifying the number of winners, click the "Draw" button.